 Goodwill Industries International is the leading workforce development provider in North America, striving to enhance the dignity and quality of life of individuals and families by helping people reach their full potential through education, skills training and the power of work.
-The company recognized the importance of web accessibility to its mission and wanted to be proactive in helping employees with disabilities engage with it online.
-When the organization needed to upgrade its intranet to Microsoft SharePoint 2016, it turned to Protiviti with a request to ensure that the upgraded site was fully accessible to all users.
+The company recognised the importance of web accessibility to its mission and wanted to be proactive in helping employees with disabilities engage with it online.
+When the organisation needed to upgrade its intranet to Microsoft SharePoint 2016, it turned to Protiviti with a request to ensure that the upgraded site was fully accessible to all users.

 The initiative was focused on improving the corporate SharePoint intranet that serves approximately 7,000 registered users.
 Employees use the site to access and share resources, best practices, toolkits, templates and learning opportunities, as well as to find directory information about locations and employees.
-The intranet holds special value for the small-to-medium-sized nonprofit Goodwill organizations in the U.S. and Canada, and 12 countries globally that rely on the site’s shared knowledge and best practices to supplement what they can achieve with local resources.
+The intranet holds special value for the small-to-medium-sized nonprofit Goodwill organisations in the U.S. and Canada, and 12 countries globally that rely on the site’s shared knowledge and best practices to supplement what they can achieve with local resources.

 Goodwill’s constituency has a wide range of accessibility needs and thus, the website needed to be completely accessible to its diverse audience.
 Constituents include individuals who use screen readers and some who have mobility issues and cannot use a traditional keyboard or mouse.

 Following a client-led user focus group that provided valuable insight into accessibility needs, Protiviti launched a web accessibility audit of the company’s SharePoint intranet site.
 As part of the audit, Protiviti assessed the organisation, function, structure, accessibility, flow, feedback and other essential criteria